October 28, 2025

 6. Confirming your ballot's arrival at your local election office in the US

-Follow up with your local election official to make sure 1️⃣ it arrived, and 2️⃣ will be counted:
+Follow up with your local election official to make sure 1️⃣ it arrived, and 2️⃣ was accepted and will be counted:

 • Go to Track Your Ballot on your state’s website.